tianhailiu/tristan-cloud-connector/README.md

 typically involving placing the JAR in a `bundle` directory or installing it through the container's command line interface.

+JamaicaAMS (Application Management System, AMS) is a modular and extensible application framework, especially designed and tailored for Industrial IoT use cases.
+It provides a powerful runtime environment for Java-based applications and components, thereby supporting not only static but also highly dynamic and distributed application scenarios.
+JamaicaAMS targets in particular at heterogeneous embedded and mobile devices with sparse re- sources, providing performance guarantees for their applications during runtime.
+The strength of JamaicaAMS results from the combination of two solid open standards: OSGi , that specifies a software architecture to create modular applications and services, called bundles, and the Real-Time Specification for Java (RTSJ).
+Please contact [aicas](info@aicas.com) to have an evaluation version of JamaicaAMS.

 ## GitHub Actions CI/CD

 This project is configured with GitHub Actions for continuous integration and